L3P3/lui/README.md

 When using lui's polyfills, note that they are not complete or true to specification at all but just made to make lui itself work.
 Many methods are not included and some have some restrictions thay _may_ cause issues in unusual use cases.
 Polyfills already take up about a quarter of the file so I want to keep them small, but pretty fast.

 See the [demo section](#demos) for examples.

+### Noeval variant

+Some websites forbid libraries generating code at runtime.
+This library uses this cool feature to speed up some things but if you cannot use lui due to CSP, use this variant.

+It may be slightly slower in theory but probably you would not notice the difference in practice.

+Check out this example with restrcting CSP: [normal lui](https://l3p3.de/dev/lui/todo-legacy.html?noeval=0) and [noeval lui](https://l3p3.de/dev/lui/todo-legacy.html?noeval=1).
+See the console and network tab to see what happens in the background.

+See [#50](https://github.com/L3P3/lui/issues/50) for some background.

 ## Contribution and Support